 It also throws into question just who was behind the director's cut of the film that was released on DVD many years ago...

 RAMBO: FIRST BLOOD PART II

 But was it actually: Sylvester Stallone

-This actually ties into the situation with Tombstone above.
+George again, and this actually ties into the situation with Tombstone above.

-We've been on some Internet forums that have also speculated that Cobra may well have had Stallone's hand in there somewhere too, although if that's the case, everyone concerned has been keeping mum about it.
+Just to stir things up further: we've been on some Internet forums that have also speculated that Cobra may well have had Stallone's hand in there somewhere too, although if that's the case, everyone concerned has been keeping mum about it.
 It's not, to be fair, a movie too many people would be keen to lay claim to.

 Named director: Tobe Hooper